VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: block_signature
     The signature of the block, which will be equal to lnk.PropertyStoreDataBlockSignature.

+.. c:type:: has_shim_data
+Boolean flag which is set if a ShimDataBlock structure is present.

+*Example: lnk.has_shim_data*

 .. c:type:: shim_data
 The ShimDataBlock structure specifies the name of a shim that can be applied when activating a link target.